Compiling to byte-code or an executable

 --main

 Generate a main method so that the resulting "top" class can be used as a stand-alone application.
-See Compiling to a standalone application.
+See Application compilation.

 --applet

 The resulting class inherits from java.applet.Applet, and can be used as an applet.
-See Compiling to an applet.
+See Applet compilation.

 --servlet

-The resulting class implements javax.servlet.http.HttpServlet, and can be used as an servlet in a servlet container like Tomcat.
+The resulting class implements javax.servlet.http.HttpServlet, and can be used as a servlet in a servlet container like Tomcat.

 When you actually want to load the classes, the outdirectory must be in your ‘CLASSPATH’.
-You can use the standard load function to load the code, by specifying the top-level class, either as a file name (relative to outdirectory) or a class name.
+You can use the require syntax or the load function to load the code, by specifying the top-level class, either as a file name (relative to outdirectory) or as a class name.
 E.g. if you did:

 kawa -d /usr/local/share/java -P my.lib. -T foo -C foosrc.scm